 AIOps : The future of IT operations

+AIOps is the application of artificial intelligence (AI) capabilities, such as natural language processing and machine learning models, to automate and streamline operational workflows.
+AIOps not only creates opportunities for automation and efficiency, but also directly addresses a significant challenge facing IT teams today.
 IT infrastructure components, applications and performance monitoring tools generate huge volumes of IT operations data—volumes that increase rapidly as organizations undertake digital transformation and adopt cloud computing services and hybrid cloud environments.
-In fact, global research and advisory firm Gartner estimates that the average enterprise IT infrastructure generates two to three times more IT operations data every year.
+Gartner estimates that the average enterprise IT infrastructure generates two to three times more IT operations data every year.

-In order to better deal with and leverage this data, IT operations teams are relying less on domain-based IT management tools and manual monitoring and intervention, and turning to increasingly to data-driven, AI-powered automation - launching what's now known as AIOps.
-According to Gartner (link resides outside IBM), which coined the term in 2017, “AIOps combines big data and machine learning to automate IT operations processes, including event correlation, anomaly detection and causality determination.”
+To better manage and leverage this data, IT operations teams are relying less on domain-based IT management tools and manual monitoring and intervention, and turning increasingly to data-driven, AI-powered automation.

-AIOps enables IT operations teams to be more agile and responsive by helping them
+AIOps enables IT operations teams to be more agile and responsive by helping to:

-- Separate significant event alerts from the 'noise' of the surrounding IT operations data
+- Reduce ticket volume, group events and anomalies, and separate and prioritize significant event alerts from surrounding IT operations data

-- Identify root causes of problems and propose solutions
+- Correlate historical and real-time data to identify root causes of problems and propose solutions

 ITOps and IBM Cloud®